American Society of Addiciton Medicine

 On December 2, 2022, President Biden signed H.R.8454 - the Medical Marijuana and Cannabidiol Research Expansion Act into law.
 This law will make it easier for researchers to study cannabis, which will potentially open the door to additional cannabis derived medicines and therapies.

-ASAM’s February 2022 policy briefs represent a synopsis of important statutes and regulations governing telehealth at the federal and state level as of such time, as well as a synopsis of ASAM and State Chapter advocacy actions to expand coverage and access to addiction treatment via telehealth.
+Federal and state level statutes and regulations governing telehealth are summarized in ASAM’s February 2022 policy briefs (long version and short version), which include ASAM and State Chapter advocacy actions to expand coverage and access to addiction treatment via telehealth.

-ASAM envisions a future where everyone has access to tobacco cessation treatments.
-Learn more about our efforts to prevent tobacco use and expand access to tobacco cessation treatments.
+ASAM advances policies to prevent the use of tobacco products and envisions a future where everyone has access to treatments for tobacco use disorder.
+Learn more about our efforts to prevent tobacco use and expand access to evidence-based tobacco use disorder treatments: